maarreol/EE282/Homework3.md

 **Calculate Total Number of Nucleotides:**
 grep -io [agtnc] dmel-all-chromosome-r6.24.fasta | wc -l

+### This actually gets the wrong number of nt's you would need to first remove the headers and then do a count. to do this you would grep -v '^>' yourfastafile.fasta | then do grep -io | wc -l

 **Calculate the total number of Ns:**
 grep -io [n] dmel-all-chromosome-r6.n4.fasta | wc -l

+### same thing here. you would also need to remove headers

 **Calculate the number of sequences:**
 grep "^>" dmel-all-chromosome-r6.24.fasta | wc -l

+### this is good but you could skip an extra step by just using option -c in grep.

 ## Summarize an annotation file
 **Download required files:**